bristlab/PyBer_Analysis/README.md

 ## Overview

-In this analysis we review customer and driver datasets provided by the ride-sharing app Pyber.
+In this analysis we review customer and driver datasets provided by the ride-sharing app PyBer.
 Our goal is to provide a summary of the data that informs management how much money their drivers are earning in different city types (Urban, Suburban and Rural).
 We will import multiple datasets representing drivers and the rides they provide to customers, merge them together, then provide an initial summary.
 While emphasizing the types of cities, we'll extract date that shows total rides, total drivers, total fares, average fare per ride and per driver, as well as the total fare by city type.
 We will provide a series of charts that illustrate which city types tend to be the most profitable over time.

 ## Results